pgeu/pgeu-system/docs/confreg/sponsors.md

 sponsor handling address, and administrators are expected to either confirm or unclaim those benefits "reasonably quickly".

+## Changing invoice details

+Once a sponsorship invoice has been paid, it can no longer be modified in any way, like all invoices.

+If an invoice has been issued but not paid, it still cannot be modified, but it can be re-issued.
+By doing this all the details for the sponsor remains, including signup dates and benefits.
+The current invoice is canceled (and a cancellation notice is sent), and a new invoice (with a new invoice number) is generated and sent to the sponsor.
+The internal connections in the system between the sponsor record and the invoice record remains.

+To re-issue an invoice, start by editing the sponsor details (for example invoice address or VAT information), and save that.
+Once this is modified, press the button to re-issue the invoice, review the changes and confirm.

 ## Refunding and canceling